Resident Volunteer: You must live in the Winters City limits or have a Winters, CA zip code

 This is a volunteer position with no paid benefits.

-Those selected may be subject to a medical exam including a drug screen, finger printing through the California Department of Justice and a background investigation; and in accordance with Federal law, are able to provide proof of identity and proof that they may legally work in the United States.
+Those selected may be subject to an oral panel interview, medical exam including a drug screen, finger printing through the California Department of Justice and a background investigation; and in accordance with Federal law, are able to provide proof of identity and proof that they may legally work in the United States.

 The City of Winters is an EQUAL OPPORTUNITY/FEDERAL AFFIRMATIVE ACTION EMPLOYER.